Internal Snapping Hip Syndrome Symptoms & Treatment

 What causes Internal Snapping Hip Syndrome: Symptoms, Treatment, and What to Expect?

-- The iliopsoas tendon, which connects the two inner hip muscles to the femur (thighbone), moves over the iliopectineal eminence, a protrusion of the pelvic bone.
+- The iliopsoas tendon, which connects the inner hip muscles to the femur (thighbone), slides over the iliopectineal eminence, a ridge on the pelvic bone.

 Symptoms